anthill/HumanConnectors/README.md

 HumanConnectors
 ===============

 The idea of human connector is to be able to crowd-connect remote devices by the use of a community.
-Each sensor or group of sensor is able to connect to a nearby smart-phone user and dump a little chunk of the data he wants to transmit.
+Each sensor or group of sensors is able to connect to a nearby smart-phone user and dump a little chunk of the data he wants to transmit.
 Then it is the smart-phone, via the 3G that pushes the data to the internet/server.
 The smart-phone must be equiped with an application where the user can enable the services he believes in.

 ### Why ?

-Because this is the best way to put back human being in the middle of what is now called the connected world.
+Because this is the best way to put back human beings in the middle of what is now called the connected world.
 Instead of just being particles that are monitored, citizens become enablers.
-If the service serves the common good or at least the good of a given community, then it can offers a free asynchronous connection (which is enough for most cases).
-If a service becomes crappy, it loses its community and thus it connection.
+If the service serves the common good or at least the good of a given community, then it can offer a free asynchronous connection (which is enough for most cases).
+If a service becomes crappy, it loses its community and thus its connection.

 Yes, there is deep belief in collective intelligence here.

 ### How ?

 Lets take an example.
-A bunch of hackers calling themselves ANTS, designed a sensor that monitor the filling of bins in recycle centers.
+A bunch of hackers calling themselves ANTS, designed a sensor that monitors the filling of bins in recycle centers.
 The reasons for that can be found [here](http://anthill.github.io/6element/presentation/).

 #### Example: 6element (connecting remote recycling centers)